Decapolis: Direct Roman rule

 The Decapolis came under direct Roman rule in AD 106, when Arabia Petraea was annexed during the reign of the emperor Trajan.
 The cities were divided between the new province and the provinces of Syria and Judea.
 In the later Roman Empire, they were divided between Arabia and Palaestina Secunda, of which Scythopolis served as the provincial capital; while Damascus became part of Phoenice Libanensis.
 The cities continued to be distinct from their neighbors within their provinces, distinguished for example by their use of the Pompeian calendar era and their continuing Hellenistic identities.
 However, the Decapolis was no longer a unit of administration.

 The Roman and Byzantine Decapolis region was influenced and gradually taken over by Christianity.
 Some cities were more receptive than others to the new religion.
 Pella was a base for some of the earliest church leaders (Eusebius reports that the apostles fled there to escape the First Jewish–Roman War).
 In other cities, paganism persisted long into the Byzantine era.
 Eventually, however, the region became almost entirely Christian, and most of the cities served as seats of bishops.

 Most of the cities continued into the late Roman and Byzantine periods.
-Some were abandoned in the years following Palestine's conquest by the Umayyad Caliphate in 641, but other cities continued to be inhabited long into the Islamic period.
+Some were abandoned in the years following Palestine's conquest by the Rashidun Caliphate in 641, but other cities continued to be inhabited long into the Islamic period.

 Evolution and excavation

 Jerash (Gerasa) and Bet She'an (Scythopolis) survive as towns today, after periods of abandonment or serious decline.
 Damascus has never lost its prominent role throughout later history.
-Philadelphia was long abandoned, but was revived in the 19th century and has become the capital city of Jordan under the name Amman.
+Philadelphia was long abandoned but was revived in the 19th century and has become the capital city of Jordan under the name Amman.
 Twentieth-century archaeology has identified most of the other cities on Pliny's list, and most have undergone or are undergoing considerable excavation.

+Culture

+The Decapolis was a region where two cultures interacted: the culture of the Greek colonists and the indigenous Jewish and Aramean cultures.
+There was some conflict.
+The Greek inhabitants were shocked by the Jewish practice of circumcision, which was regarded as a cruel and barbaric genital mutilation.
+Various elements of Jewish dissent towards the dominant and assimilative nature of Hellenic civilization arose gradually in the face of assimilation.
+At the same time, cultural blending and borrowing also occurred in the Decapolis region.

+The cities acted as centers for the diffusion of Hellenistic culture.
+Some local deities began to be called by the name Zeus, from the chief Greek god.
+Meanwhile, in some cities Greeks began worshipping these local "Zeus" deities alongside their own Zeus Olympios.
+There is evidence that the colonists adopted the worship of other Semitic gods, including Phoenician deities and the chief Nabatean god, Dushara (worshipped under his Hellenized name, Dusares).
+The worship of these Semitic gods is attested in coins and inscriptions from the cities.